benathi/word2gm/README.md

 Then, navigate the browser to (http://localhost/6006) (or a url of the appropriate machine that has the model) and click at the **Embeddings** tab.
 Note that the **logdir** folder is the "**original-folder**" + "_emb".

 ## Visualization
-The Tensorboard embeddings visualization tools allow for nearest neighbors query, in addition to PCA and t-sne visualization.
+The Tensorboard embeddings visualization tools (please use Firefox or Chrome) allow for nearest neighbors query, in addition to PCA and t-sne visualization.
 We use the following notation: *x:i* refers to the *i*th mixture component of word 'x'.
 For instance, querying for 'bank:0' yields 'river:1', 'confluence:0', 'waterway:1' as the nearest neighbors, which means that this component of 'bank' corresponds to river bank.
 On the other hand, querying for 'bank:1' gives the nearest neighbors 'banking:1', 'banker:0', 'ATM:0', which indicates that this component of 'bank' corresponds to financial bank.

 We provide visualization for our models trained on *ukWaC+WaCkypedia* for [K=1](http://35.161.153.223:6001), [K=2](http://35.161.153.223:6002), and [K=3](http://35.161.153.223:6003).